craighurley/dotfiles/README.md

 # Backup existing dotfiles and symlink to the dotfiles in this project.
 ~/Projects/dotfiles/.dotfiles

 # Copy some templates to ~.
-These files don't really belong in version control.
+These files don't really belong in version control, hence they are not symlinked.
 ~/Projects/dotfiles/.templates

 # Configure some sensible defaults in OS X.
 ~/Projects/dotfiles/.osx

-# Install command line tools.
+# Install command line package manager and additional command line tools.
 ~/Projects/dotfiles/.brew

-# Install applictions.
+# Install command line package manager and additional applictions.
 ~/Projects/dotfiles/.cask

-# Install useful python modules.
+# Install additional python modules.
 ~/Projects/dotfiles/.pip

 # Apply preferences to applications.